RobotCasserole1736/CasseroleWebserver2/spec.md

 This should create a special `dashboard` topic in NT with enough info to describe the values of each widget.

-Allow for free-form placement of widgets?
-Percentage-based X/Y/size ?
+Allow for free-form placement of widgets.
+Percentage-based size (1.0 = suggested, multiplier to scale up and down)

-Allow for custom background image?
+Allow for custom background image.

 Dashboard HTML will be dynamically generated based on java code configuration... maybe JS too.